Lowest $K$-types in the local Langlands correspondence: Appendix. Whittaker data, generic representations, and atlas basepoints

 \subsection{A.2.
 Real Whittaker models}

 The notion of algebraic Whittaker model is equivalent, in a precise sense, to the usual notion of Whittaker model.
 Here we give the statements of the results in our setting.
-We defer the proofs to another paper: they are mainly an issue of putting together the references \cite[Chapter 14]{ABV}, \cite{kostant_whittaker} and \cite{Vogan_GK}.
+The proofs are mainly an issue of putting together the references \cite[Chapter 14]{ABV}, \cite{kostant_whittaker} and \cite{Vogan_GK}; for the discrete series case, see~\cite{AA_Whittaker}.

 Let $G(\R)$ be the quasisplit form of $G$.
 A \emph{real Whittaker datum for $G(\mathbb{R})$} is a pair $\w=(B, \psi)$, where $B$ is a Borel subgroup of $G$ defined over $\mathbb{R}$ and $\psi$ is a non-degenerate character of $N(\mathbb{R})$. {\it Non-degenerate} means that the restriction of $\psi$ to each root space ~$\mathfrak{g}_\alpha(\mathbb{R})$, $\alpha \in S$, is nontrivial.
 We will use the term {\it Whittaker datum} for real Whittaker datum, and always use {\it algebraic Whittaker datum} in the algebraic setting of the previous subsection.
 Equivalence of (real) Whittaker data is given by conjugacy by $G(\R)$.